ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

   a request for property P of entity A (e.g., ipv4:192.0.2.0/31), if P has value v1 for A1=ipv4:192.0.2.0/32 and v2 for A2=ipv4:192.0.2.1/32, then, the response SHOULD include A1 and A2.
-* If an entity in the response is already covered by some other entities in the same response, it SHOULD be removed from the response for compactness.
-For example, in the previous example, the entity A=ipv4:192.0.2.0/31 SHOULD be removed because A1 and A2 cover all the addresses in A.
+* If an entity identifier in the response is already covered by other entities identifiers in the same response, it SHOULD be removed from the response, for the sake of compactness.
+In the previous example, the entity A = ipv4:192.0.2.0/31 SHOULD be removed because A1 and A2 cover all the addresses in A.

 An ALTO client should be aware that the entities in the response MAY be different from the entities in its request.